When building microservices, what is the right amount of code in each service?

 - unclear domain context boundaries

-Therefore I argue that the right place to “turn the dial up to” is simply the point at which each codebase (and supporting infrastructure such as database schemas) can be maintained by a single team which is small enough to know each other well and communicate regularly.
-With that reached, all of the items listed as “costs of excessively coarse granularity” are pretty much resolved while taking on as few of the costs of the “fine granularity” list as possible.
+In my opinion, the right place to “turn the dial up to” is simply the point at which each codebase (and supporting infrastructure such as database schemas) can be maintained by a single team which is small enough to know each other well and communicate regularly.
+With that reached, all of the items listed as “costs of excessively coarse granularity” are pretty much resolved while taking on as few of the costs1 of the “fine granularity” list as possible.

 Some people (particularly from the early days of the microservice movement) suggest that “finer is always better” and recommend architectures in which each service is extremely small.
 I disagree completely, seeing very high costs for little benefit.
-The argument is that having more deployable units is somehow “more decoupled” however the finer-grained a service is, the more other services it needs to collaborate with in order to do its work - and those collaborations are themselves couplings with a much higher price than the kind of coupling that occurs within a single codebase and database.
-This can be solved with enough effort (eg Spotify had 800+ services and 600+ developers in 2015), but that’s not a scale or problem most of us have to deal with..
+The argument is that having more deployable units is somehow “more decoupled”.
+However the finer-grained a service is, the more other services it needs to collaborate with in order to do its work - and those collaborations are themselves couplings with a much higher price than the kind of coupling that occurs within a single codebase and database.
+While in theory fine-grained services can be modified or replaced in parallel, in practice their collaborative nature require changes to multiple components for any significant behavioural change.

 In recent years, there has been a trend towards saying things like “moduliths are the new microservices” and “every system should start as a monolith”.
 I would agree completely; systems should use the coarsest granularity that works for them.
 Most projects start with a fairly small feature-set and small development team, so a (nicely modular) monolith is indeed a good starting point.

-Turn up the dial on granularity only when the pain of doing so is less than the pain of not doing so.
+Therefore, turn up the dial on granularity only when the pain of doing so is less than the pain of not doing so.
+And consider using the term “service-based architecture” rather than “microservice architecture” to avoid confusion.

 Many software systems have “natural fault lines” where functionality separates; in DDD terms subdomains or bounded contexts.
 Separating along these lines can be beneficial - while trying to separate into finer chunks can be very difficult.
-Systems with excessively fine granularity can often only be implemented via intensive synchronous communication between components (RPC-style) which has very high costs in terms of development time, performance, and system stability; coarser-grained systems can use data replication to reduce or even eliminate such synchronous dependencies.
+Systems with excessively fine granularity can often only be implemented via intensive synchronous communication between components (RPC-style) which has very high costs in terms of development time, performance, and system stability; coarser-grained systems aligned with domain boundaries naturally have less need for inter-component communication - and can use data replication to reduce or even eliminate any synchronous dependencies which remain.
 Implementing domain model changes is also far less painful in a coarse-grained system than a fine-grained one.

 As a guide, I worked for a company that provided an online marketplace.
 With over 30 active back-end developers and 20 to 30 features being release weekly, our monolith became just too painful so we moved to microservices.
 But we turned up the dial only a notch or two, with the intention of then re-assessing whether another step to even finer granularity would result in less or more pain.
 So far, the first refactoring has been sufficient; simply returning to one-team-per-code-base provided a major benefit and everything further seems to be cost without obvious benefit.
 Where your cost/benefit threshold lies depends upon your codebase size, complexity, team-size, and rate of activity.